Freddie Wong: Since 2017: Podcasting and feature film

 From April 2017 to October 2021, Wong co-hosted the podcast Story Break on the Maximum Fun network.
 As described on the RocketJump website, the show features "[co-hosts] Will Campos, Matt Arnold, and Freddie Wong sit[ting] down in the RocketJump writer's room and attempt[ing] to 'break' a story for a ridiculous concept, property, or idea that [they] in NO way have any rights to."
 The podcast concluded in 2021, both due to the hosts feeling creatively satisfied with the show and to allow them more time to work on upcoming projects.

 Since January 2019, Wong has been a collaborator on a Dungeons & Dragons actual play podcast called Dungeons & Daddies, along with Will Campos, Anthony Burch, Matt Arnold, and Beth May.
 The podcast is about four dads from Earth that are transported to the Forgotten Realms (one of the official settings for Dungeons and Dragons Fifth Edition) and go on a quest to search for their lost sons.
 Wong edits the show and is one of the four players, with Burch as the Dungeon Master for the first two seasons.

 On October 21, 2021, RocketJump revealed on Facebook that they were beginning work on their first feature film.
 Shooting took place in late 2021 in Southern California and Utah.
 The film, We're All Gonna Die, premiered at South by Southwest in March 2024.
 Wong co-wrote and co-directed the film with his Dungeons & Daddies co-star Matt Arnold.

-In 2023, Wong appeared in Dimension 20's sidequest Mentopolis, where he played the character Dan Fucks, the personification of sexual pleasure inside the mind of a scientist.
+In 2023, Wong appeared in Dimension 20s sidequest Mentopolis, where he played the character Dan Fucks, the personification of sexual pleasure inside the mind of a scientist.

-In September 2025 Wong announced he would return to creating videos on the RocketJump YouTube channel, and announced the production of a new feature action film, Nail House.
+In September 2025, Wong announced he would return to creating videos on the RocketJump YouTube channel, and announced the production of a new feature action film, Nail House.

 Personal life

 Wong is the older brother of actor and YouTuber Jimmy Wong, who co-starred in Video Game High School.
-His father is Chinese, from Canton, and his mother is of Chinese and Mongol ancestry.
+His father is Chinese, from Guangzhou, and his mother is of Chinese and Mongol ancestry.
 His uncle is Corey Yuen, a film director and stunt choreographer.